 Shaq is truly larger than life, and his IMDB profile is bigger than most professional actors could dream of.
 Ever since he made his movie debut as Neon Boudeaux on Blue Chips, his career soared to new heights.
 A move from the Orlando Magic to the Los Angeles Lakers helped with more cameo appearances, for sure, and the charismatic O’Neal has capitalized on his acting career once his Hall of Fame playing days were over.

-Most recently, Shaq, who is probably most known for his star roles in Kazaam and Steel, teamed up with Reggie Miller, Chris Webber, Nate Robinson, and Lisa Leslie alongside Boston Celtics All-Star guard Kyrie Irving in Uncle Drew.
+Shaq, who is probably most known for his star roles in Kazaam and Steel, also teamed up with Reggie Miller, Chris Webber, Nate Robinson, and Lisa Leslie alongside NBA All-Star guard Kyrie Irving in Uncle Drew.

 Movies: The Game of Death (1978), Airplane!
 (1980), Fletch (1985), D2: The Mighty Ducks (1994), Forget Paris (1995), BASEketball (1998), Whitepaddy (2006)